andlo/mycroft-skills-list-gitbook/mycroft-skills/test-skill.andlo.md

 ---
-title = Testskill for gitbook
+title: Testskill for gitbook
-description = Thisi a test on an skill in my gitbook market_status = In Market
+description: Thisi a test on an skill in my gitbook
+market_status: In Market
 ---

 # testskill